Q&a With Field Study Clothing

 I was once hit by a car (I’m okay!)

 I just learned how to surf, and I love it!

 Seeing the Northern Lights and wearing an astronaut space suit (not necessarily at the same time) are on my bucket list.

-You can shop Field Study Clothing pieces at https://fieldstudyclothing.com/r, on Instagram @fieldstudyclothing, or visit the Midtown Walkabout in OKC on April 17.
+You can shop Field Study Clothing pieces online, or on Instagram @fieldstudyclothing.